 LISON CLASSICO D.O.C.G

 The Lison Classico D.O.C.G. zone, known for the production of high quality wines, spans less than 10 miles (16 km) in the northeast of Venice.
-Far from the hectic city life, the Estate vineyards are cradled in the remote Venetian countryside, in proximity of the historic town of Annone Veneto.
+Far from the hectic city life, the Estate vineyards are cradled in the remote Venetian countryside, in proximity of the historic town of Annone Veneto in the Veneto region.